How Much Does Building a Treehouse Cost in 2025?

 • Prepare the site yourself: Clearing away brush, debris, and obstacles before your builders arrive can save time and reduce labor costs.

 • Choose affordable materials: The type of wood you select greatly impacts your budget.
-Pressure-treated lumber is a cost-effective and durable option.
+Pressure-treated lumber is a cost-effective and durable option for many applications.
 Talk to your contractor—you might be able to find deals on materials.

 • Maintain your treehouse: Regular inspections and maintenance can prolong its life and help you avoid costly repairs down the line.